krry/atmanaut.me/content/posts/seahorses.md

 I ended up where I started.
 Dad was anything but hip.

-Dad posed as though, played those roles, but once all the spaghetti had been thrown no one could suppose that our trusty Hippo was trendy.
-Dad was trendy like a river.
+Dad posed as though, played those roles, but once all the spaghetti had hit the wall no one could suppose that our trusty Hippo was trendy.
+Yes, he was like a river: ever present, ever flowing, and never the same.
 As the fourth wall crumbles you may find yourself a pebble or a boulder.
 The boulder invites the hedgehog to perch.
 The fox follows the pebble.

 \[‡\]: Military-Industrial-Corporate-Penitentiary-Oligopolistic-Personage.
 Nonviolent defiance of MICPOP is like the PATRIOT act for pacifists.